IBM/cloud-functions-workshops/prereqs/cloud-functions.md

 - `wsk`

 {% hint style="info" %}
 _**Info**: The `cloud-functions` plugin provides an IBM specific implementation of the [Apache OpenWhisk CLI](https://github.com/apache/incubator-openwhisk/blob/master/docs/cli.md).
 This is why one of the aliases is named `wsk`.
-However, the IBM version supports custom configurations needed for working the IBM Cloud and its services._
+However, the IBM version supports custom credentials and configurations needed for working with the IBM Cloud and its services._
 {% endhint %}

+### Logging out

+{% hint style="warning" %}
+_**Warning**: This section is informational.
+Do not logout now or you will have to redo steps you just completed!_
+{% endhint %}

+Some configuration data is lost every time you logout of the IBM Cloud account, or if your login expires.
+You will have to follow the steps described above to configure your:

+- Default Resource group
+- Default Namespace

+once again as it is used by the IBM Cloud Functions plugin.